ministryofjustice/laa-ruby-learning-path/README.md

 - Integrated Development Environments (IDEs) and Text editors – Pick one, I like [Visual Studio Code](https://code.visualstudio.com/), others include:
   - [Ruby Mine IDE](https://www.jetbrains.com/ruby/) – this is a fully featured Ruby / Rails IDE with autocomplete etc. note this is not an open source product and requires a licence to use.
 But it does have a trial period.
   - [Atom](https://atom.io/) – an open source text editor built by github – has packages you can install that make Ruby programming easier
-  - [Sublime Text 3](https://www.sublimetext.com/3) - this is another text editor that is widely use and as numerous plugins for Ruby development.
+  - [Sublime Text 3](https://www.sublimetext.com/3) - this is another text editor that is widely used and has numerous plugins for Ruby development.

 - Package management in Ruby is done with Ruby Gems.
   - Info on [what gems are and what you can do with them](https://guides.rubygems.org/what-is-a-gem/).